Teddy Roosevelt and the Coal Strike of 1902: A Test of Presidential Power

 Lasting Impact and Legacy

 The Coal Strike of 1902 had a profound and lasting impact on American society.
-It marked a turning point in the relationship between labor, management, and the government.
+And it marked a turning point in the relationship between labor, management, and the government.
 Roosevelt's intervention established a precedent for presidential involvement in labor disputes and signaled a shift in the balance of power between capital and labor.

 The strike also contributed to the rise of the Progressive Era, a period of social and political reform aimed at addressing the problems caused by industrialization and urbanization.
 Roosevelt's actions during the strike solidified his image as a champion of the common man and helped to pave the way for further reforms, such as the regulation of trusts and the protection of natural resources.